Trans-Canada Highway: Atlantic provinces

-From the New Brunswick border, the main Trans-Canada Highway route continues east into Nova Scotia as Nova Scotia Highway 104, passing the town of Amherst.
-Southeast of Amherst, near Thomson Station, the highway traverses the Cobequid Pass, a 45 km tolled section ending at Masstown, before passing Truro, where it links with Highway 102 to Halifax, 117 km east of the New Brunswick border.
-Like Toronto, Halifax is a provincial capital that the Trans-Canada Highway does not pass through.
-Beyond Truro, the highway continues east for 57 km to New Glasgow, where it meets Highway 106, before continuing to the Canso Causeway, which crosses the Strait of Canso onto Cape Breton Island near Port Hawkesbury.
+From New Brunswick, the main Trans-Canada Highway route continues east into Nova Scotia as Nova Scotia Highway 104, passing the town of Amherst.
+Southeast of Amherst (near Thomson Station), the highway traverses the Cobequid Pass towards Truro, where it links with Highway 102 to Halifax.
+Beyond Truro, the highway continues east to New Glasgow, where it meets Highway 106; it then continues to the Canso Causeway, which crosses the Strait of Canso onto Cape Breton Island near Port Hawkesbury.
 From the Canso Causeway, the highway continues east, now designated as Highway 105 on Cape Breton Island, until reaching the Marine Atlantic ferry terminal at North Sydney.

-Newfoundland and Labrador

 Route 1 in Newfoundland and Labrador near Corner Brook.

-From North Sydney, a 177 km ferry route, operated by the Crown corporation Marine Atlantic, continues the highway to Newfoundland, arriving at Channel-Port aux Basques, whereby the Trans-Canada Highway assumes the designation of Highway 1.
+From North Sydney, a ferry route continues the highway to Newfoundland, arriving at Channel-Port aux Basques, whereby the Trans-Canada Highway assumes the designation of Highway 1.
 The highway runs northeast for 219 km through Corner Brook, and travels east for another 352 km through Gander.
 It then travels another 334 km southeast, and then 52 km northeast.
-Finally, after 7,476 km across Canada from Victoria, the Trans-Canada Highway finally ends at St. John's.
+Finally, the Trans-Canada Highway ends at St. John's.
 From Channel-Port aux Basques to its eastern terminus in the provincial capital city, the highway travels 905 km in total, across the island.
 The eastern terminus of the highway is at an intersection with Outer Bay Road/White Hills Road and Logy Bay Road.
 The majority of the Trans-Canada Highway in Newfoundland is undivided, though sections in Corner Brook, Grand Falls-Windsor, Glovertown, and a 75 km section from Whitbourne to St. John's are divided.